elijahchurch/AnimalShelter.Solution/README.md

 <br>

 * DELETE http://localhost:5000/shelterapi/v1/dogs/{id}
---> Deletes a dog entry from the database. {id} as a variable stand in for the ID of the dog in the databse and is added to the end of the URL.
+--> Deletes a dog entry from the database. {id} is a variable stand in for the ID of the dog in the databse and is added to the end of the URL.

 * GET http://localhost:5000/shelterapi/v1/cats <br>
 --> Receive a JSON response of all cat entries in the database
 * GET http://localhost:5000/shelterapi/v1/cats/{id}<br>
 --> Receive information for one cat by locating it with its id #, which is added as the variable {id} at the end of this URL.
 * POST http://localhost:5000/shelterapi/v1/cats<br>
 --> Create a cat entry in the database.
-You will need to include information for the cat in this syntax in the body of this POST:<br>
+You will need to include information for the cat with this syntax in the body of this POST:<br>
 {<br>
     "name": "CAT-NAME",<br>
     "gender": "CAT-GENDER",<br>